-Practitioners use meticulous systems to assess children's starting points and ongoing progress and these are well established, robust and include all those involved in their learning.
+Practitioners use meticulous systems to assess children's starting points and ongoing progress; these are well established, robust and include all those involved in their learning.
 Practitioners prepare very detailed plans that cover all of the areas of learning and reflect children's individual interests and next steps, including where a child may require additional support or benefit from a greater challenge.
 The needs of individual children are recognised and practitioners incorporate these into planned activities that inspire and motivate them.
 For example, quieter or newer children are sensitively drawn into playing with other children.
 As a consequence, all children enjoy a rich, varied and imaginative time and make excellent progress in their learning and development.
 Practitioners make thorough observations to identify the next steps in children's development.
-They set realistic targets for children which supports them exceptionally well with their progress towards the early learning goals.
+They set realistic targets for children which support them exceptionally well in their progress towards the early learning goals.
+Practitioners liaise professionally with a range of schools and settings, sharing reciprocal visits to observe children in the setting and give children opportunities to meet their new teachers and friends.
+This helps managers to review how well prepared children are for their next big steps and transitions.
 Parents receive regular highly comprehensive feedback which helps them to feel included in their child's learning.
 For example, they are provided with both daily feedback and more detailed periodic written reports to show them what their children have achieved.
 They are invited to attend parents' meetings with their child's key person on a regular basis.
 In addition, they have easy access to a broad range of information about activities and learning objectives within the setting.
 Consequently, they are fully included in their children's time at the setting and are helped to understand how to support their children's learning at home.